• Skip to primary navigation

 Adapted from MAPC:

-Housing Choice refers to a number of changes to the state’s zoning law, MGL Ch.
-40A that were enacted in January, 2021 as part of the Economic Development Bond Bill (H.5250).
+Housing Choice refers to a number of changes to the state’s zoning law, M.G.L.
+Chapter 40A, that were enacted in January, 2021, as part of the Economic Development Bond Bill (H.5250).
 Final guidance for implementing the law was released in 2022.

 The law makes major changes to zoning statues in three categories: